Category Archives: Lunch/Snacks

 • Italian bread

 Begin by preheating the broiler with the upper rack as high as possible.
 In a heavy pan, heat the olive oil and add the sliced green bell pepper.
-Season with salt and black pepper, and sauté until the edges of the bell pepper begin to brown, infusing the oil with rich flavors.
+Season with salt and black pepper, and sauté until the edges of the bell pepper begin to brown.

 Finishing Touches Under the Broiler